 Omega 3 and omega 6 are the important ones, they help in the development of your baby’s brain and eyes.
 Fish is an excellent source of omega 3, but be careful as fish also contains mercury, which can be harmful to the baby.
 A good, safe source of omega 3 is flaxseed, but it is also added to some other foods.

 For omega 6, get plenty of nuts and nut oils, soy and other non-hydrogenated oils.
 Also be aware that some oils don’t handle heat well.
 Olive oil is great on salad, but if you cook with it, the fatty acids may be denatured, which negates the benefit.

-About Me Hi there, my name is Jonathon, I work at Natures Best, who sell a range of supplements and natural remedies to keep you fighting fit and healthy.
+Hi there, my name is Jonathon, I work at Natures Best, who sell a range of supplements and natural remedies to keep you fighting fit and healthy.
 Check us out here, to learn more.
 Thanks for reading!